smorris12151/STM32F030-bare-metal-programming-guide/README.md

 - Next we bit shift this value left by 8 bits because we want to store `bank` in the upper byte of this 16 bit, or 2 byte value.
 In this case the result remains the same: `0b00000000,00000000`.
 - Finally we bitwise OR the value above with `num`, in our case `3` which has a 16 bit binary representation of `0b00000000,00000011`.
 The result in binary is `0b00000000,00000011`.

-Let's take a look at what happens for `PIN('G',11)`:
+Let's take a look at what happens for `PIN('D',11)`:

-- `(bank) - 'G'` results in `'G' - 'A'` which will evaluate to `6`.
-As a 16 bit binary value this would be `0b00000000,00000110`.
+- `(bank) - 'D'` results in `'D' - 'A'` which will evaluate to `3`.
+As a 16 bit binary value this would be `0b00000000,00000011`.
 - Next we bit shift this value left by 8 bits because we want to store `bank` in the upper byte of this 16 bit, or 2 byte value.
-This results in a binary value of: `0b00000110,00000000`.
+This results in a binary value of: `0b00000011,00000000`.
 - Finally we bitwise OR the value above with `num`, in our case `11` which has a 16 bit binary representation of `0b00000000,00001011`.
-The result of the bitwise OR in binary is `0b00000110,00001011` which is a combination of `bank` in the upper byte and `pin` in the lower byte.
+The result of the bitwise OR in binary is `0b00000011,00001011` which is a combination of `bank` in the upper byte and `pin` in the lower byte.

 Let's rewrite the `gpio_set_mode()` function to take our pin specification: